Sean-Dickey-thycotic-com/ssi-docs/radius/config/add-radius-agent.md

    ![RADIUS Configuration](images/6.png)
 1. In the Add RADIUS Client screen, perform the following:
-   * Add a __friendly name__ for the Client, add __Client IP address__, and add a __Client Shared Secret__.
+   * Add a __friendly name__ for the Client, add the __Client IP address__, and add a __Client Shared Secret__.
 (The Client Shared Secret key is the password or key setup on each client added in AuthAnvil portal.
-The same key mustbe entered in the RADIUS configuration tab in Secret Server under RADIUS Shared Secret).
+The same key must be entered in the RADIUS configuration tab in Secret Server under RADIUS Shared Secret).
    * Confirm Shared Secret (formerly Confirm Password) for the Client.

    >**Note:** This is the shared Secret that will be placed on the forwarding device/router to authenticate the communication.